Application Programming Interface#

 Returns:

-list of signatures excluding from 0 to all default arguments.
+List of signatures excluding from no to all

 Return type: